Customer Retention Strategies for Small Business Owners & Agencies

 Sometimes, people abandon your order form during checkout; maybe their card failed, or maybe they got distracted–it happens to everyone.
 The percentage of abandoned carts is usually between 50% and 80%.
 However, it’s possible to reach out to those customers and reclaim the lost sales.

-With SPP, we help you automatically send a strategic recovery email that brings clients back right where they left off and gives them an easy option to finalize checkout.
+SPP sends a strategic recovery email that brings clients back right where they left off and gives them an easy option to finalize checkout.

 4. Send business updates